Pinkie-Hanese/Walmart-sales/README.md

 ### Exploratory Data Analysis

   For EDA, the sales data was explored in order to answer the following questions:
+  1. What are the highest and lowest sales weeks in the dataset?
+What might explain these trends?
-  1. How do weekly sales fluctuate over time?
+  2. How do weekly sales fluctuate over time?
 Are there any noticeable trends?
-  2. Do sales significantly increase or decrease around holidays?
+  3. Do sales significantly increase or decrease around holidays?
-  3. What are the highest and lowest sales weeks in the dataset?
-What might explain these trends?
-  4. Is there a seasonal pattern in Walmart's sales, such as higher sales in winter or summer?
+  4.Is there a seasonal pattern in Walmart's sales, such as higher sales in winter or summer?
   5. How does temperature affect weekly sales?
 Do higher or lower temperatures lead to increased sales?

 ### Data Analysis
-  2. Do sales significantly increase or decrease around holidays?
+  1. What is the highest sales week in the dataset?
+What might explain these trends?
+     ```sql
+     select date,weekly_sales,holiday_flag,Temperature from walmart_sales
+     order by weekly_sales desc
+     limit 1;
+     ```
+     - What is the lowest sales week in the data set?
+       ```sql
+        select date,weekly_sales,holiday_flag,Temperature from walmart_sales
+        order by weekly_sales asc
+        limit 1;
+       ```

+   2. How do weekly sales fluctuate over time?
+Are there any noticeable trends?

 ### Results/Findings